cjcrosley/virtual-futures-project/README.md

 ### Overview

-Using visual language of 3-D modeling to design alternate future scenarios and interventions for social, economic, and environmental transformations.
+The goal of this model is to use the visual language of 3-D modeling to design and illustrate alternate future scenarios and interventions for social, economic, and environmental transformations.
+All while still maintaining the flexibility and data manipulation enabled by grasshopper.
+As a result, explorations that would traditionally take days to model and evaluate can be done in minutes.

+### Outline

 This paper will break down and explain the logical steps and processes used in building a fractal urban community in grasshopper.